ROCm/omniperf/docs/how-to/includes/modes.rst

       $ omniperf profile --help

-See :doc:`profile-mode` for an in-depth walkthrough of profiling with Omniperf.
+See :doc:`profile-mode` to learn about this mode in depth and to get started profiling with Omniperf.

 .. _modes-analyze: